hydraulic-institute/edb/source/02_fluid-properties-II/04_other-fluids.md

 ### Degrees A.P.I. vs. Specific Gravity for Oil

+Degrees API is a scale used to measure the relative density of petroleum liquids and oil compared to water, as established by the American Petroleum Institute (API).
+The scale is calibrated in degrees API, with larger values coresponding to a lower specific gravity.
+Light crudes generally exceed 38 degrees API and heavy crudes are commonly labeled as all crudes with an API gravity of 22 degrees or below.
+Intermediate crudes fall in the range of 22 degrees to 38 degrees API gravity.

 The relation of Degrees A.P.I. to Specific Gravity (sg) is expressed by the following formula:

 =+=
 <span class= equation-label >(Eq.
 2.D.1)</span>